 But it remains the case that there are now fewer training contracts on offer than before 2009.
-Since the recession firms have learnt to do more with less.
+In part this is a legacy of the recession: firms have learnt to do more with less.
 With tighter budgets, clients are demanding greater value for money.
 They are no longer willing to pay for a junior lawyer to sit in a room photocopying if a temp can do the same for peanuts.
-New technology and outsourcing are also hitting demand for trainees, with roles outsourced abroad or to low-cost parts of the UK and AI being used to do mundane tasks.
-Expect to hear more about the role of AI in the profession: the prognosis is that the lawyer's role will be less about drafting and more about their judgement, experience and business advice.
+New technology and outsourcing are also hitting demand for trainees, with roles outsourced abroad or to low-cost parts of the UK and artificial intelligence being used to do mundane tasks which used to fall to trainees.

 Since the recession firms have learnt to do more with less.

 That there are literally thousands of training contracts up for grabs each year should at least encourage you.
 The world will always need lawyers and English law remains popular for agreeing contracts and resolving disputes around the world.
 Good graduates will always have a chance of making it in the profession.
 But don't go into the law just because you think it's an easy option.
 It isn't.
 The days when students could waltz into a top job by being bright, young and perky are over – forever.
 Recruiters expect applicants to possess the right professional skills, know the firms they are applying to inside out, and have a stash of solid life experiences.